 Lyme meningitis is a rare but potentially serious form of meningitis.
-It can develop following Lyme disease, which is a bacterial infection that spreads through the bites of ticks.
+It can develop following Lyme disease.
+It affects the nervous system and can lead to headaches, a stiff neck, fever, and nerve pain.

 This article looks at Lyme meningitis in more detail, including its symptoms and the treatment options.